Praying with confidence

 One of the main problems Christians have in praying for healing is that they are not sure it is God's will to heal them.
 But, in respect to healing, he has made his will abundantly clear:

-Praise the Lord, my soul, and forget not all his benefits—who forgives all your sins and heals all your diseases [the Hebrew word comes from a word meaning to be ill; to be afflicted with a disease]….
-(Psa 103:2–3)
+Praise the Lord, my soul, and forget not all his benefitswho forgives all your sins and heals all your diseases [the Hebrew word comes from a word meaning to be ill; to be afflicted with a disease] (Psa 103:23)

-The God who forgives all of my sins, also heals all of my diseases, illnesses and bodily ailments.
-And the word 'all' means all.
-We don't doubt that God forgives all of our sins, so why should we doubt that he heals all of our diseases—he says so in the same sentence, and tells us not to forget the benefits of knowing him.
+We don't doubt that he forgives all of our sins, so why should we doubt that he heals all of our diseaseshe says so in the same breathand tells us not to forget the benefits of knowing him.

-He healed everyone who came to him in faith, and he is the same yesterday, today and forever (Heb 13:8).
-So when I pray for physical healing I pray with confidence, knowing that my prayers will be answered, because I am praying in his will.
+Jesus healed everyone who came to him in faith (Luk 18:3543); there was no one he turned away (Mat 9:2731), and he is the same yesterday, today and forever (Heb 13:8).
+So, when I pray for the healing of my body, I pray with confidence, knowing that I am praying in God's will.

-Once we have discovered God's will on any subject, we should pray in that will with complete confidence, knowing that every prayer is being answered by our Father in heaven and is having an effect somewhere on earth.
+Once we have discovered God's will on any subject, we should pray in that will with confidence knowing that our prayers will be answered, because he has promised to answer them.

 Michael Graham